 Processor support for LAM does not change this behavior.
-The comparison of the instruction source operand to each of the CR3-target values considers all 64 bits, including the two new bits that determine LAM enabling for user pointers (see Section 7.1).
+The comparison of the instruction source operand to each of the CR3-target values considers all 64 bits, including the two new bits that determine LAM enabling for user pointers (see Section 6.1).

-7.6.4 Hypervisor-Managed Linear Address Translation (HLAT)
+6.6.4 Hypervisor-Managed Linear Address Translation (HLAT)

-Hypervisor-managed linear-address translation (HLAT) is enabled when the "enable HLAT" tertiary processor-based VM-execution control is 1.
-See Chapter 4, "Non-Write-Back Lock Disable Architecture", for additional details.
+Hypervisor-managed linear-address translation (HLAT) is enabled when the "enable HLAT" tertiary processorbased VM-execution control is 1.